thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Rebel training minor fixes (45 level cap, price calculations have been adjusted to new skill cap to prevent excessive price snowballing with each training level past 20)
 - One long barricade on road instead of two on sidewalks to prevent roablock vehicle collision issue
 - ADR-97 Official Mod included into base configuration, parameter has been removed
-- Military bases have been included into win condition check (previously only airports were counted, rebels required to have majority of terrain's population and all airbases and milbases to win)
+- Military bases have been included into win condition check (previously only airports were counted, rebels required to have majority of country population and all airbases and milbases to win)
 - Arms Dealer will sell UAV terminals
-- Additional "Number of the same item required to unlock" parameter values - 100, 200, 500
+- Additional "Number of the same item required to unlock" parameter values - 20, 100, 200, 500
 - Multiple vehicle for same category support for militia, militia tanks support
 - Immediate mission ending due to unsupported modset configuration will show log message in the bottom left corner of screen
 - Top string will no longer show Inv aggr when Reb vs Gov gamemode is running and vice versa